codedrift7/Smart-Movie-Recommendation-System/README.md

 ---

-## Author
+## Academic Project

-Created as a personal machine learning project to explore recommendation systems and gain hands-on experience with PyTorch.
+This project was developed as part of a university semester course to explore recommendation systems using collaborative filtering and PyTorch.
+It provided hands-on experience with data preprocessing, deep learning, embedding-based models, and unsupervised learning techniques.